-In general, participation of young people in creative and cultural experiences is rather high among young people in Luxembourg compared to other European Union countries.
-The Eurobarometer survey shows that a high share of young people in Luxembourg participate in activities of cultural organisations and that cultural activities (such as visiting a museum, cinema, concert or theatre) are very important in young people's lives (European Commission, 2015).
+The Eurobarometer survey in 2014 shows that a high share of young people in Luxembourg participate in activities of cultural organisations and that cultural activities (such as visiting a museum, cinema, concert or theatre) are very important in young people's lives (European Commission, 2015).
+A survey in 2017 shows that a share of 13% of young people is member of a cultural organization and a share of 23 % is member of a youth organization; the proportions correspond approximately to the average in the EU member states (European Commission, 2018).

-The young people seem to have a rather critical view on the cultural attractions and opportunities in Luxembourg.
-The results of a survey on culture in Luxembourg show that young people under 35 years of age rate the current cultural offers, and also the development of the cultural landscape in Luxembourg through the past 10 years, significantly more negatively than the older age groups (TNS Ilres, 2016).
+The results of a survey on culture in Luxembourg show that young people under 25 years of age rate the current cultural offers, and also the development of the cultural landscape in Luxembourg through the past 10 years less positive than the older age groups.
+In the age group under 25 a share of 59% rates the development of the cultural offers very or rather positive, in the age group 55-64 the share is significantly higher (86%) (TNS Ilres,